steveloughran/winutils/README.md

 and built on a windows VM which is dedicated purely to testing Hadoop/YARN apps on Windows.
 It is not a day-to-day used system so is isolated from driveby/email security attacks.

+## Status November 10, 2022: Bare Nakes Local FS

+(Garret Wilson)[https://github.com/garretwilson] has implemented a filesystem which can be used as a replacement for the classic FS, without the need for winutils

+* (GlobalMentor Hadoop Bare Naked Local FileSystem)[https://github.com/globalmentor/hadoop-bare-naked-local-fs]

+If this works for you, no need for winutils at all!

 ## Status: Go to cdarlint/winutils for current artifacts

 I've been too busy with things to work on this for a long time, so I'm grateful for cdarlint to take up this work: